grrrwaaa/courses/datt3935/software.md

 	});

 [JQuery tutorial](http://learn.jquery.com/about-jquery/how-jquery-works/)

+If you are testing out ideas using [JSFiddle](http://jsfiddle.net/), you can select a JQuery library from the drop-down on the left.

+#### Selectors

 Most JQuery operations begin with a **selector**, which is a query into the DOM that returns one or more document elements.
 Examples: